Michael Harris II Preview, Player Props: Braves vs. Giants

 Michael Harris II At The Plate

-- Among the qualifying hitters in MLB play, he ranks 18th in batting average, 72nd in on-base percentage, and 62nd in slugging.
+- Among the qualifying batters in MLB play, he ranks 14th in batting average, 61st in on-base percentage, and 53rd in slugging.

-- Harris II has picked up a hit in 68 of 103 games this season, with multiple hits 22 times.

-- Harris II has had at least one RBI in 25.2% of his games this year (26 of 103), with more than one RBI nine times (8.7%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 27 games this season (26.0%), Harris II has picked up an RBI, and in 10 of those games (9.6%) he had more than one.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.